Laboratory

 get_patt_len([CHs])Get the current length of pattern for specified channels

-set_prbs_order(order[, CHs])Set the order of polynomial generator for PRBS mode.
+prbs(order[, CHs])Set the order of polynomial generator for PRBS patt_type.

-get_data(size[, start_addrs, CHs])Get the data of the pattern for each specified channel
+get_data(size[, start_addr, CHs])Get the data of the pattern for each specified channel

 get_bits_shift([CHs])Get the bits shift of the pattern for each specified channel